How To Create A To Do List In WordPress

 Priority Labels

-This section lets you customize your labels for highest, middle (normal) and lowest (low) priority items …
+Here you can customize your labels for prioritizing highest (important), middle (normal) and lowest items …

-Items prioritized as “important” display in red and low priority items display in a lighter shade of grey …
+Highest (important) priority items are colour-coded in red in the lists and lowest (low) priority items display in a lighter shade of grey …

 Show To-Do Item ID